 Molly Blauvelt is a sculptor who works in clay, wood and mixed media.
 She also loves to draw and paint.
-She has over 25 years of experience teaching 2 - 19 year olds, and an occasional adult.
+She has over 25 years of experience teaching 2-19 year olds, as well as an occasional adult.
 Her professional education/training includes a Masters in Art Education from Tufts and the Museum School of Boston, and a B.F.A. from Yale College.
-Molly's art classes at Dominican's Summer Odyssey Program, during the 6 summers she's taught in the Summer Odyssey program, have always been highly sought after.
-She returns to Summer Odyssey program for 2012.
+Molly's art classes at our Summer Odyssey Program, during the 6 summers she's taught here are highly sought after.

-Micah Franks is happy to return to the Summer Odyssey teaching staff this year.
-He brings with him thirteen years of diverse teaching experience.
-His passion for mathematics is n-dimensional, but his love of beauty, joy, and art is salient, earthbound, and expressive.
+Micah Franks brings thirteen years of diverse teaching experience to our Summer Odyssey Program.
+His passion for mathematics is n-dimensional, but his love of beauty, joy and art is salient, earthbound and expressive.
 He’s learned the meaning of life with 7th graders in Los Angeles, and painted tesselations in Berkeley.
 He’s trained teachers at San Francisco State with exponentially adding pennies, and told stories with Icosahedra in Larkspur.
 His excitement for working with gifted and talented students is evident in the diverse projects he’s developed for the class, Geometric Art and the Cerbro-Visual Pattern.

 Beth Kraft is a teacher in the Novato Unified School District.
 She has been a teacher there for 19 years.
 She also worked for the Exploratorium for 15 years training elementary school teachers in the inquiry approach to science.
-Beth is curious and creative and tries to bring that to each of her students.
-She has a love for science, art, and writing.
+Beth is curious and creative and strives to cultivate those traits with her students.
+She has a love for science, art and writing.
 Beth believes that students excel most when the subject matter is integrated and students are motivated by their own deep curiosity.
-Beth has taught a variety of different classes for the Summer Odyssey Program over the past ten years.
-Beth and Libby have taught art and science infused courses together for the past four years.
+Beth has taught a variety of classes for our Summer Odyssey Program over the past ten years.
+Beth and Libby Hass Silvestri have taught art and science infused courses together for the past four years.

 Julie Levinson comes to Dominican’s Summer Odyssey program from the Ross Valley School District where she currently teaches fourth grade.
 As a Marin native, she attended Glenwood Elementary School, Davidson Middle School, and San Rafael High School.
 She graduated from UC Santa Barbara with degrees in Sociology and Education and earned her teaching credential and Masters of Arts in Education from UC Davis.
 As a proud product of Marin County schools, she came to her hometown to give back to her community by helping students achieve their highest academic potential.
 She is committed to challenging students with creative, innovative and enriching activities.

 Kate Mc Dougall has been in education for 38 years, working for the Novato Unified School District.
-She has served gifted students since 1992, as a teacher, as GATE coordinator , and as a trainer in gifted education.
+She has served gifted students since 1992, as a teacher, as GATE coordinator, and as a trainer with gifted education.
 In 2008, she presented a workshop on project-based learning at the California Association for the Gifted Conference.
-Kate has taught in the Summer Odyssey program for over ten years, and in the Dominican Single Subject Credential Program for four years.
+Kate has taught in our Summer Odyssey program for over ten years, and in the Dominican Single Subject Credential Program for four years.
 She is certified by the National Boards for Professional Teaching Standards.
 In 2010, Kate was named Marin County Teacher of the Year, and ranked in the top ten for California Teacher of the Year.

 Libby Hass Silvestri comes to Dominican's Summer Odyssey as a penguin alum from the credential program with 17 years of teaching experience.
 She holds two credentials, a single subject in English and a multiple subject credential.
 Having taught six years in the first and second grades, Silvestri currently teaches fourth grade at Lu Sutton Elementary School in Novato.
 A Marin native, she attended St. Isabella's School, Marin Catholic High School, Saint Mary's College in Moraga, graduating with a major in English and a minor in Business.
 She and her husband have three children, and being a GATE parent herself, has provided her with a heightened awareness of GATE student needs and parental perspectives.
 Her love of music comes in handy both in the classroom and on stage as Libby is a professional vocalist and musician.